What is Emerald ash borer?

 Where is the EAB infestation in Minnesota?

 As of fall 2015, the entire 7 county Twin Cities metro area is under quarantine for Emerald Ash Borer.
+Since then, this invasive pest has continued to spread.
 This map from the Minnesota Department of Agriculture shows the confirmed finds of this invasive pest throughout the area.
 This means that if you live within this area, your ash trees are at risk of infestation and the spread of Emerald Ash Borer is expected to dramatically increase in the coming year.

 7/22/2016 – Emerald Ash Borer (EAB) has been confirmed in Hastings Hastings Star Gazette